The 8th International Conference on Clean Coal Technologies

 - advanced power cycles such as supercritical CO2 turbines

 - fluidised bed combustion

 - coal characterisation and blending

 Select papers will be published in a special issue of the journal Fuel.

-The event will include a gala dinner at the medieval Convento San Giuseppe on Wednesday 10 May, and on Friday 12th May, a technical visit is available to a limited number of delegates (first come, first served).
-This visit will include Sotacarbo's research facility, the nearby museum on the history of coal mining in the region, and Enel's 350 MW CFB power plant at Portovesme.
-A coach will depart from the T Hotel and return to Cagliari via the airport, before 17.00.
-Lunch is included.
+On Friday 12th May, a technical visit was arranged.
+The visit included Sotacarbo's research facility, the nearby museum on the history of coal mining in the region, and Enel's 350 MW CFB power plant at Portovesme.

 |Before 20 March||After 20 March|

 |Delegate (incl. presenters)||£600||£700|